cis5710/cis5710-homework/README.md

 docker run --name MY-CIS5710 --interactive --tty --mount type=bind,source="/PATH/ON/YOUR/LAPTOP",target=/MYSTUFF cis5710/hw-base:latest /bin/bash
 ```

 Once you've launched the container, you can keep it running in the background.
-If you want to free up more resources, you can **stop** your container with this command (substituting the name you gave your container previously):
+If you want to free up more resources, however, you can **stop** your container with this command (substituting the name you gave your container previously):

 ```
 docker stop MY-CIS5710
 ```

-Stopping your container will **reset the state of all files inside the container**, except for the directory shared with your laptop.
-You can then start the container again with:
+Stopping your container will end your shell session, but not lose any of the files inside the container.
+You can then start the container again and launch a new shell with:

 ```
 docker start MY-CIS5710
+docker exec -it MY-CIS5710 /bin/bash
 ```

 It is also possible to install the various tools you need for this course directly on your laptop, which avoids the need for Docker.
 You can follow our [Dockerfile](docker/Dockerfile) for guidance.